A mobile-first online booking experience tailored for convenience and ease of use

 Identify insights and user needs

-Utilizing the research findings, I synthesized and illustrated the data into more humanizing terms so I could better empathize with them.
-Taking this step is crucial to knowing how the product will make a positive impact on them.
+Using the research findings, I synthesized and presented the data in more relatable terms to foster empathy.
+This step is essential for understanding how the product will positively impact users.

 Methodology